-Next, the so called quasi-community property statute, Section 7.002 of the Texas Family Code, was expanded to recognize the existence of quasi-separate property.
+The so called quasi-community property statute, Section 7.002 of the Texas Family Code, was amended in 2003 to recognize the existence of quasi-separate property.
 That is, property acquired by gift, devise, or descent, owned or claimed before marriage in another state, must be awarded upon divorce to the owning spouse.
 This section of the Family Code does not apply to division of property upon death.

-G. Wednesday Night Visitation

-Family Code Sections 153.311, 153,314, and 153.317 were amended to change the standard possession order of Wednesday night visitation to Thursday night visitation.
-In effect this creates a long weekend for the "lesser custodial parent" on the first, third, and fifth weekend throughout the school year.
+- E. WEDNESDAY NIGHT VISITATION.
+In 2003, Family Code Sections 153.312 and 153.317 were amended to change the standard possession order of Wednesday night visitation to Thursday night visitation.
+In effect this creates a long weekend for the "lesser custodial parent" on the first, third, and fifth weekend throughout the school year. - F. PARENTING PLAN; PARENTING COORDINATOR.
+In 2005, the Legislature adopted into Texas law the concept of a "parenting plan."
+Outlined in Tex.
+Fam.
+Code §§ 153.601 ff., all temporary and final custody visitation orders must contain a parenting plan that allocates possession and management rights, and establishes a dispute resolution process.
+The court may appoint a "parenting coordinator" to resolve future disputes.
+Tex.
+Fam.
+Code § 153.605 153.610.
+These requirements are unpopular with certain segments of the Bar, and there may be future statutory changes to this part of the Family Code. - G. CHILD'S PREFERENCE.

-H. Child's Preference

 The Legislature amended Family Code Section 153.008, effective September 1, 2003, to clarify that a child may state his or her preference as to which conservator the child wishes to reside with after the court has appointed joint managing conservators.
 The prior language gave the child the right to choose a managing conservator.
 The new language makes the child's choice a stated preference, perhaps weakening its import.